 Actually, I love many of these paintings, even if several are based off the work of other artists (a pattern he will take up again for Pop).
 In future interviews Roy will say that he was working with a cubist style, mirroring Picasso, one of his favorite painters.
 When I look at this early to mid-1950’s work, I don’t see Picasso.
 I see how Roy Lichtenstein wanted to be known at the time.
 I also see great painting, and contrary to what one biographer insinuated, that the compositions were “meh” and the technique “meh-meh”, I feel many are far superior to his early 60’s Pop productions.
 Original, free, enthusiastic… the opposite of Pop.

-In 1958, Roy was 34 years old, married, with two children, and settling into his new job as assistant professor of industrial design at the state teacher’s college in Oswego, N.Y.
-How he got a job as an “expert” in industrial design, earning an MA in fine art with emphasis on painting, is an example of a modern economy not running on full potential.
-Women were denied vacant career tracts that men could apply into—even unqualified men like Roy.
+In 1958, Roy was 35 years old, married, with two children, and settling into his new job as assistant professor of art with emphasis on industrial design at the State Teacher’s College in Oswego, N.Y.
+How he got a job as an “expert” in industrial design, after earning an MA in fine art with emphasis on painting, is an example of a modern economy not running on full potential.
+For instance, women were denied vacant career tracts that men could apply into—even unqualified men like Roy.

-Beside frequent painting, I wrote, edited, and published a creative book during my 34th year.
-I scratch prepared and cooked 14 meals a week for the family, washed, dried, and folded all the laundry, changed 3/4 of our infant daughter’s diapers, and home taught my 11 year old daughter three days a week.
+Beside frequent painting, I had wrote, edited, and published four creative books by my 35th year.
+I scratch prepared and cooked 14 meals a week for the family, washed, dried, and folded all the laundry, changed 3/4 of our infant daughter’s diapers, and home taught my 12 year old daughter three days a week.
 We also had a dog, whom I walked twice a day.
 And house repair and refurbishment was never-ending.
 I mean never ending.

 I cannot get a job at the state college next door, and I have applied at different times to be a janitor, dining hall cook, and even an assistant gallery director.
 All to no avail.
 Like Roy, I probably didn’t want the job(s) anyway.
 I wanted an income as a painter.
-But both Leo Castelli and the 20th century are dead.
-Therefore, pipe, meet dream, and persist as you always have Ron, even when no one was looking.
+However, both Leo Castelli (Roy’s initial and lifelong benefactor) and the 20th century are dead.
+Therefore, pipe, meet dream, and persist as you always have Ron, even while no one was looking.

 Below is a photo of Oswego captured by Carl Mydans for Life Magazine in December 1958, when lake effect gave the city 6 feet of snow over the weekend.
 I am certain the gears of escape were already turning inside Roy’s head.

 Painting quickly with oil onto a gessoed, but pilled tablecloth, is a two day lesson in hell’s art class.
 This painting is a copy of an add placed on Tuesday, October 8, 1957 in the state college newspaper, The Oswegonian.
 It was a month into Roy’s first semester teaching industrial design.
 I imagine the Lichtensteins wanted to celebrate in some fashion, and Vona’s Restaurant would cater to their private desire.
 In fact life must have looked pretty darn good stepping out into a golden autumn evening, a paycheck to be cashed, good conversation, and dreams for the future.
-Roy and Isabel might have chosen to walk the mile from their rented apartment on West 6th Street, through Montcalm park where my wife and I were married, past our first house on 7th Street, and the many residences of the working class seeking sedation at the end of a golden autumn work week.
+Roy and Isabel might have chosen to walk the mile from their rented apartment on West 6th Street, through Montcalm park, (where my wife and I were married), past our first house on 7th Street, and the many residences of the working class seeking sedation at the end of a long work week.
 It’s a thrilling time to be alive any time.
+And it’s best among a young, healthy working class on a September Friday night.

 Vona’s is still in business.
 We go there for red wine and Italian when the need arises.
-They treat you right.
-Like doctors or artists, or anything else you pretend to be.
+They treat you right, whether you’re a doctor or an artist, or anything else you pretend to be.